Web3NL/motoko-book/src/common-programming-concepts/pattern-matching.md

 When we decompose `individual` into `gender` and `age` we say that the variable is *consumed* by the pattern `(gender, age)`.

-Lets look at an example of pattern matching on an object:
+Lets look at an example of pattern matching on a record:

 ```motoko
 let person = {